Lift up a child’s voice, become a CASA volunteer today!

 CASAs must pass a criminal records background check and participate in an in-person interview.
-Qualified applicants are required to participate in a 30+ hour pre-service training, commit to remain with their assigned case until it is dismissed and possess a desire to make difference in the life of a child.
+Qualified applicants are required to participate in a 30+ hour pre-service training, commit to remain with their assigned case until it is dismissed, and possess a desire to make a difference in the life of a child.

 How to Apply

 Speak up for a child today.
 Become a CASA by taking the first step: submit an application to the Snohomish County Office of the Court Appointed Special Advocate.
 For more information, review the program brochure (PDF) or connect with us at (425) 388 -7854 or by email.
 Brochures are also available in Spanish, Russian, Filipino, Vietnamese, and Chinese.